- Mechanism

 Potential Benefits

-• Targeted Senescent Cell Clearance: FoxO4-DRI selectively removes senescent cells from tissues like in vitro expanded human chondrocytes without harming healthy cells (Huang et al., 2021).
+- Targeted Senescent Cell Clearance: The peptide selectively removes senescent cells from tissues, such as in vitro expanded human chondrocytes, without harming healthy cells (Huang et al., 2021).

-• Amelioration of Pulmonary Fibrosis: The peptide targets myofibroblasts and reduces extracellular matrix production, ameliorating bleomycin-induced pulmonary fibrosis in mice (Han et al., 2022).
+- Amelioration of Pulmonary Fibrosis: By targeting myofibroblasts and reducing extracellular matrix production, it ameliorates bleomycin-induced pulmonary fibrosis in mice (Han et al., 2022).

-• Restoration of Testosterone Secretion: By targeting senescent Leydig cells, FOXO4-DRI alleviates age-related testosterone insufficiency and improves spermatogenesis in aged mice (Li et al., 2024).
+- Restoration of Testosterone Secretion: Targeting senescent Leydig cells alleviates age-related testosterone insufficiency and improves spermatogenesis in aged murine models (Li et al., 2024).

-• Radiosensitization of Cancer Cells: Targeting senescence-like fibroblasts with FoxO4-DRI radiosensitizes non-small cell lung cancer and reduces radiation-induced fibrosis (Meng et al., 2021).
+- Radiosensitization of Cancer Cells: Targeting senescence-like fibroblasts radiosensitizes non-small cell lung cancer and reduces radiation-induced pulmonary fibrosis (Meng et al., 2021).

-• Reduction of Keloid Scarring: The peptide induces apoptosis in keloid senescent fibroblasts by promoting nuclear exclusion of upregulated p53, offering potential for scar treatment (Kong et al., 2025).
+- Reduction of Keloid Scarring: It induces apoptosis in keloid senescent fibroblasts by promoting nuclear exclusion of upregulated p53, offering potential for scar treatment (Kong et al., 2025).

-• Endothelial Function Support: Research demonstrates that FOXO4-DRI regulates endothelial cell senescence via the P53 signaling pathway, potentially supporting vascular health (Hu et al., 2025).
+- Endothelial Function Support: Research demonstrates that it regulates endothelial cell senescence via the P53 signaling pathway, potentially supporting vascular health (Hu et al., 2025).

 Where to Buy FoxO4-DRI